 At the Alum Rock/28th Street Station, other than on-street curbside parking, there are no public or private surface parking lots or garages available for public parking within reasonable walking distance.
-In Downtown San Jose near the Downtown San Jose and Diridon Stations, there are several public parking facilities and several large, privately owned parking facilities with public access.
+In Downtown San Jose, there are several public parking facilities and several large, privately owned parking facilities with public access.
 Caltrain provides parking for its patrons on three surface lots immediately east of the existing Diridon Caltrain Station.
 VTA owns one of the lots-1.3 acres south of Santa Clara Street and between Montgomery Street and Cahill Street.
 This site is currently leased to others and provides approximately 185 parking spaces.
 In addition, a large parking lot is immediately west of the SAP Center for patrons of this facility.